-- My personal favorite: How to Fail at Almost Everything and Still Win Big by Scott Adams.
+- And my personal favorite: How to Fail at Almost Everything and Still Win Big by Scott Adams.

 Those are affiliate links, by the way, so if you buy something after clicking, I might get about 11 cents.
 Passive income, y’all!

 I’ve also mentioned some books previously in this article.
 The Productivity Project, the famous 7 Habits of Highly Effective People, and Atomic Habits.
 You should check out those, too.
 And I’ve got a list of my favorite books about writing if you’re into that.